qwerty00000027/SDC-TDL/README.md

 # To-Do List
-A web app for a To-Do List
+* A web app for a To-Do List
+* You can watch it in action at https://shoryajain.github.io/SDC-TDL/

 ## Features
 * New User Registration